SmartTokenLabs/token-negotiator/CONTRIBUTING.md

 #### Create a new issue

-If you spot a problem with the docs, and a related issue doesn't exist, please create an new issue pointing out the require changes.
+If you spot a problem with the docs, and a related issue doesn't exist, please create a new issue pointing out the required changes.

 #### Solve an issue